 Small Brooklyn Psychology (www.smallbrooklyn.com) is a private group practice at Industry City in Brooklyn, founded by Mandi White-Ajmani, PhD.
 We are looking to add another dynamic, warm, insightful, and discerning psychologist or social worker to our diverse, amazing team.
 The position is full-time, well-compensated, and will require some in-person clinical service.

-Only fully licensed, fully vaccinated and boosted clinicians with a strong background in EBTs will be considered.
+Only fully licensed, fully vaccinated and boosted clinicians with a very strong background in EBTs will be considered.

 We are a full-service organization that provides high-quality neuropsychological evaluations, therapy, and consultation.
 We work with people of all ages—from toddlers through older adults—but we have a special competency with kids, parents, and families.

 Many parents seeking therapy for their children are worried, confused, and overwhelmed, so we do our best to provide an experience that is warm, patient, highly personalized, and truly useful.
 We also operate from best practices in clinical psychology and neuropsychology, using methods that are grounded in research and also feasible in the real world.

 Brooklyn is a growing and thriving market, with ample opportunity to provide world- class services to families seeking help.
 Small Brooklyn Psychology meets the needs of these families right in their own borough.
 Our offices are housed in Industry City, an energetic campus full of food, events, and community spaces.

 We are seeking a full-time child psychologist or social worker to join the treatment arm of our practice and to meet our large demand for psychological services.
 We are looking for someone with the following qualifications:

 Holds a doctoral degree in Clinical or Counseling Psychology OR an LCSW from an accredited graduate program